numq/dddating-backend/README.md

 ## Services:

-> Details about API methods are available in each service README
+> Details about the API methods are available in the README of each service

 - [Gateway](./service/gateway) - Entrypoint via microservices aggregation
 - [Authentication](./service/authentication) - Password based authentication functionality